gijit/gi/README.md

 2018 Jan 29 update
 -------
+What is left to do: pointers, interfaces. go-routines and channels.
+The channels and go-routines will just wrap the existing go runtime functionality, using reflection and Luar.

 Release v0.8.0 has command line history available with the up-arrow/down-arrow.
 This is a nice supplement to the the `:h` history listing and re-play facility.